-This is the quickest possible way of getting the ASSET test results.
+This is the quickest possible way of getting the results.
 In this option, the software helps to score the answer sheets.
-It also prints an ASSET Student Advising Report immediately.
+It also prints a Student Advising Report immediately.
 This report contains a lot of valuable information on different college and course recommendations.
 Additionally, it provides some references for resources on campus support.

 This system can also generate customized mailing lists, labels etc. This process can go a long way in supporting your retaining and recruitment efforts.
 All the information regarding your score can be transferred from the website on to your personal computer or laptop as well.

 Extra Reports Provided With the ASSET Test Results